steffensmartinsen/dashboard/README.md

 # WORK IN PROGRESS

 ## Planned implementations
-* Simple frontend home page, and other required pages for navigation.
-Low priority.
+* Simple frontend home page, and supporting pages for the dashboard and it's features.
+I will attempt to learn some React to solve this task, and connect it to the Go backend service.
 * Weather report for a given location.
 * A recommendation system based on a given movie, recommendations will be processed from [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=keywords.csv).
 * Football statistics for a given team.